PainDiffusion: Learning to Express Pain: EXPERIMENTS

 \textbf{Baselines.} We establish three baselines to validate the model’s effectiveness:

-\begin{itemize} \item Nearest Neighbor: Performs segment search in the training dataset to find the pain stimuli signal most similar to the current signal. \item Random Training Sequence: Returns a random sequence from the training dataset. \item Vector Quantized VAE and Autoregressive Model: We test the effectiveness of the diffusion model compared to common approaches by applying the SOTA method in facial reaction generation from \cite{dam2024finite} on this dataset for comparison.
+\begin{itemize} \item Nearest Neighbor: Performs segment search in the training dataset to find the pain stimuli signal most similar to the current signal. \item Random Training Sequence: Returns a random sequence from the training dataset. \item Vector Quantized VAE and Autoregressive Model: We use the winning model from multiple appropriate facial reactions challenge - REACT Challenge 2024\footnote{\href{https://sites.google.com/cam.ac.uk/react2024/home}{The Second REACT Challenge@IEEE FG24}} \cite{dam2024finite} with modifications to take stimuli signal as input.
 For short, we refer to this method as autoregressive. \end{itemize}

-\textbf{Implementation details.} We train PainDiffusion with a sequence length of 64, a warm-up phase of 5k steps, and a total of 300k training steps.
-The model uses a frame stack of 4, 35 sampling steps, a learning rate of \(4 \times 10^{-4}\), and an exponential moving average (EMA) with a decay of 0.999.
-Training is conducted on a pair of NVIDIA 4060Ti and 3080 GPUs.
+\textbf{Implementation details.} We train PainDiffusion with a sequence length of 64, a warm-up phase of 5k steps, and a total of 300k training steps, a learning rate of \(4 \times 10^{-4}\), and an exponential moving average (EMA) with a decay of 0.999.
+Training is conducted on a pair of NVIDIA 3080 GPUs.
 All the metrics and qualitative output are computed with a generation length of 640 frames, 10 times longer than the training horizon, to confirm the model's ability to generate arbitrary-length output.

+\textbf{Qualitative experiment setup.} To evaluate the realism of the generated pain expressions, we conduct a user study involving healthcare professionals.
+Specifically, we recruited 18 Japanese rehabilitation clinicians, all of whom regularly interact with patients experiencing pain.
+The experiment consists of two main phases: real-time interaction evaluation and video-based preference testing.

+In the first phase, participants interacted with the robotic elbow for two minutes, observing the corresponding immediate facial reactions displayed on a screen.
+Figure \ref{fig:clinician-robot} illustrates the experimental setup for this phase.
+We ran a pilot experiment with 10 laypeople to decide which questions to ask.
+The clinicians were then asked to complete a questionnaire assessing the realism of the generated expressions across three key dimensions: (1) Response Dynamics: "How swift and strong is the reaction to the stimuli?"; (2) Motion Realism: "Do the generated movements appear realistic?"; (3) Patient Resemblance: "Does the reaction resemble that of a real patient?".
+Participant ratings for each question were recorded on a 5-point Likert scale.

+The second phase involves a preference test using video-based comparisons.
+Participants were presented with 22 questions, assessing their preferences based on three aspects: (1) Temporal consistency with stimuli signals (2 questions), (2) Realism of facial reactions against groundtruth (8 questions), (3) Diversity of facial expressions (9 questions).